Blaise-bf/concepts-of-data-science/README.md

 # Space complexity
 The space complexity of a Bloom filter is determined by the size of the bit array used to store the filter.
 Additionally, the space complexity includes the storage required for the k hash functions, but this is usually negligible compared to the size of the bit array.

+# False Positive rate
+As elements are inserted into the Bloom filter, the false positive rate remains relatively low.
+This phase corresponds to the number of elements being well within the expected capacity of the Bloom filter.
+As the number of inserted elements approaches the expected capacity , the false positive rate begins to increase.
+This is because the likelihood of hash collisions increases, leading to more false positives.
+When the number of inserted elements exceeds the expected capacity, the false positive rate rises significantly.
+This rapid increase highlights the limitation of the Bloom filter, as it becomes saturated and hash collisions become very common.